glossary

 Tankini

-A two-piece bathing suit with the upper portion resembling a tank top.
-A tankini provides the coverage of a maillot and the freedom of a bikini.
+A two-piece bathing suit with the upper portion resembling a tank top, a tankini provides the coverage of a maillot and the freedom of a bikini.

 Tartan Plaid

 Tartan plaid is the pattern that is most often found on Scottish kilts.
 This plaid consists of vertical and horizontal or diagonal stripes that cross each other to form different sized checks.
-This pattern is often done in a twill-weave and should only be used as a casual shirt.

 Tattersall